Fleet Management Glossary

 Allocation Policy – Defines how a company allocates its company vehicles.

-Alternative Fuels – Alternatively sourced fuels such as biofuels, CNG, LPG, Electric, methanol or fuel cell technology.
+Alternative Fuels – Alternative fuels such as biofuels, CNG, LPG, Electric, methanol or fuel cell technology.

-Benefit in Kind – The non-wage compensations provided to employees in addition to their normal wages or salaries.
-Employee benefits, such as company cars and private fuel provision are taxable and the amount of tax paid varies according to vehicle.
+Benefit in Kind – The non-wage compensations provided to employees in addition to their regular wages or salaries.
+Employee benefits, such as company cars and private fuel provision, are taxable, and the amount of tax paid varies according to vehicle.
+Use this calculator to work out how much tax you should be paying.

-Blocked VAT – Where a vehicle has some element of private use there is a 50% block on the finance element of the contract hire or finance lease rental.
+Blocked VAT – Where a vehicle has some private use, there is a 50% block on the finance element of the contract hire or finance lease rental.

 Capital Cost – The initial cost of acquiring a vehicle or asset.